isomerpages/mol-services/_government-services/04-sell-hdb/00a-overview(accordion) copy.md

 permalink: /government-services/sell-hdb/

 sell-eligibility:
-  - title: Things to consider before selling
+  - title: Before You Decide to Sell
     content: |
-      First of all, you should check if you have completed your Minimum Occupation Period (MOP) of 5 years.
-You can login to [My HDBPage](http://www.hdb.gov.sg/myhdbpage) with your SingPass and check if you have met the MOP to sell your flat, under My Flat > Purchased Flat > Flat Details > Minimum Occupation Period (MOP).
+      Firstly, you should check if you have completed your Minimum Occupation Period (MOP) of 5 years.

+      Log into [My HDBPage](http://www.hdb.gov.sg/myhdbpage) with your SingPass and check if you have met the MOP to sell your flat, under My Flat > Purchased Flat > Flat Details > Minimum Occupation Period (MOP).
-  - title: Check your eligibility to sell
+  - title: Check Your Eligibility to Sell
     content: |
-      You can only own one HDB flat at a time.
-You will need to sell your current home before you sign lease agreement of another HDB flat.
-Check if you are eligible to [sell your existing HDB flat](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/eligibility){:target="_blank"}
+      You can only own one HDB flat at a time and will need to sell your current home before you sign lease agreement of another HDB flat.

+      Check your eligibility to sell your flat by [registering your Intent to Sell](#sell) through the [HDB Resale Portal](https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp){:target="_blank"}.

       If you are selling your old home before buying the new one, work out your moving plans and decide if you need [temporary extension of stay](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay){:target="_blank"}.

 sales-finances:
-  - title: Calculate your (actual) sales proceeds
+  - title: Estimate Sales Proceeds
     content: |
       Your sales proceeds should be first used to: